saisreenadh/Sand-Lab/README.md

 Customizable Parameters: Adjust simulation parameters such as gravity, particle density, and interaction rules to experiment with different environments and behaviors.

 ## How It Works:
-At its core, the Sand Project revolves around three primary components:
+At its core, the Sand-Lab revolves around three primary components:

 1. sand.py
 This is the heart of the simulation.
 It controls particle behavior based on defined rules for movement, interaction, and environmental influence (e.g., gravity).
 The particles in the simulation respond dynamically to both user input and environmental changes, producing visually stunning patterns and behaviors.